-As we discussed above, many physical mechanisms are responsible for unusual equilibration in many-body systems.
-In this work, we focus on the initial states and do not put any special restrictions on the systems under consideration.
+As we discussed above, a number of physical mechanisms are responsible for unusual equilibration in many-body systems.
+In this project, we focus on the initial states and do not put any special restrictions on the systems under consideration.
 In particular, we consider Hamiltonians robustly non-integrable and possess no properties such as constraints, disorder, or long-range interactions.
-Initial states under consideration are, on the contrary, special; let us briefly overview these states below.
+Initial states under consideration are, on the contrary, special.
+Let us now briefly preview the settings and the results to be considered in the present thesis.